mamos88/elasticstack/README.md

-# HashiCorp Nomad/Consul Sandbox Creation Code
+# Elastic Stack Sandbox Creation Code
-This repository was created to help individuals that want to quickly and easily provision a HashiCorp Nomad/Consul environment in AWS.
+This repository was created to help individuals that want to quickly and easily provision an Elastic Stack environment in AWS.

 # Disclaimer
 1. If you chose to build an environment in AWS using this code there will be resources provisioned that will cost you $$.
 Review the resources that will be provisioned prior to the installation.
-2. This repository should not be used to build your production environment and you should familiarize yourself with the proper security settings for running Nomad/Consul and Docker in AWS.
+2. This repository should not be used to build your production environment and you should familiarize yourself with the proper security settings for running Elastic Stack and Docker in AWS.

 # Pre-deployment Requirements
 1. You have an AWS account created